-Since passage of the law making it illegal to hire an illegal alien in 1986, illegal aliens have used counterfeit documents, stolen Social Security numbers and fake passports to “prove” they are eligible to work in the U.S. A secure identification system to prove work eligibility is a key factor in combatting illegal immigration.
+Since passage of the law making it illegal to hire an illegal alien in 1986, illegal aliens have used counterfeit documents, stolen Social Security numbers and fake passports to “prove” they are eligible to work in the U.S. A secure identification system to maintained to prove work eligibility is a key factor in combating illegal immigration.

 In order to be hired for a job in the United States, applicants must furnish a valid Social Security number or tax ID number.
 The data in each Social Security file contains sufficient information to determine whether the person using the number is the person to whom the number was issued.
 The technology is readily and cheaply available to verify that a new employee has presented a valid number and that it belongs to that person.
 The E-Verify system accomplishes this task.